microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/01-TimeSeriesForecasting.md

     2. Activate your conda environment: *conda activate forecast_mlops*

-    3. Install library requirements to setup your conda sssenvironment:
+    3. Install library requirements to setup your conda environment:
         *pip install -r ./environment_setup/requirements.txt*

 5. Configure your Azure ML Workspace for the project.
-Add workspace details in config.json in ssConfiguration folder
+Add workspace details in config.json in Configuration folder

 6. Now that you have environment setup, run and explore the python files in the following order to train an ARIMA forecasting model